OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 - Helped draft Instructions copy for Instructions scene

 Christian Anthony Tran
-- Added enemy alien’s AI logic for pathing.
+- Added enemy alien AI logic for pathing.
-- Added enemy alien’s animator and blend tree.
+- Added enemy alien animator and blend tree.
 - Added enemy state machine such as patrolling and chasing.
 - Added zombie-like animation for enemy aliens
 - Added functionality to procedurally generate enemy aliens and randomize their assets, position, scaling, and attaching relevant components before being added as a gameobject in runtime.